 One such place is right in Maurice River Township, Cumberland County.

 There are quite a few reasons to venture out to the one specific section of the township where you'll find the East Point Lighthouse.
 Once a lifesaver to ships out in the bay, the East Point Lighthouse is still a pretty popular tourist attraction in that area.
 You can tour the lighthouse, explore the beautiful beaches along the Delaware Bay, and even take a look at the sunken boat that's now beached right on the shoreline.

 If you've never heard of that specific wreck, here's a little backstory for you.

 Along the shores of Delaware Bay near the East Point Lighthouse, you'll find an old fishing boat that is slowly being overtaken by the sea.
-That boat was once thought to be known as the "Hazel Moore".
+That boat was once thought to be known as the "Hazel Moore."
 Apparently, that wasn't the ship's true name.
-After one local Youtuber decided to investigate further, he found out it was actually called "The Fremont".
-It was a fishing boat the ran aground before it could be turned into a restaurant.
+After one local Youtuber decided to investigate further, he found out it was actually called "The Fremont."
+It was a fishing boat that ran aground before it could be turned into a restaurant.